SandeepBarla/ECommerceAPI/README.md

 ### 🔗 **Live API (if deployed):** _Coming soon_

 ## 📌 Overview
-This is a **.NET 8-based E-Commerce API** for managing users, orders, and products (coming soon).
+This is a **.NET 8-based E-Commerce API** for managing users, orders, and products.
-Currently, the project supports **JWT authentication, Order Management, and PostgreSQL integration**.
+Currently, the project supports **JWT authentication, Order Management, Product Management, and PostgreSQL integration**.

 ---